awsdocs/iam-user-guide/doc_source/id_users_change-permissions.md

 ## View User Access<a name="users-modify_prerequisites"></a>

 Before you change the permissions for a user, you should review its recent service\-level activity\.
 This is important because you don't want to remove access from a principal \(person or application\) who is using it\.
-For more information about viewing service last accessed data, see [Reducing Permissions Using Service Last Accessed Data](access_policies_access-advisor.md)\.
+For more information about viewing service last accessed data, see [Refining Permissions Using Service Last Accessed Data](access_policies_access-advisor.md)\.

 ## Adding Permissions to a User \(Console\)<a name="users_change_permissions-add-console"></a>